hmthien050209/simd-research-presentation-vi/slides.md

 # Conclusions

 - SIMD utilization, if done correctly, can bring up to 3-7x performance improvement.
-- We can use more memory to achieve better performance (with custom, correctly aligned data structures).
+- Higher-memory, higher-performance (with custom, correctly aligned data structures).
 - We can't entirely depend on GCC's auto-vectorization, yet.
 - AVX512 doesn't provide a big boost of performance like advertised (because of the loading overhead).